 “The bouncer and the blood clot”, was selected to be performed at Spineless Wonders Presents at The Wheatsheaf Hotel in 2013 and later won second prize in the Short Fiction section of the Salisbury Writers’ Festival 2016.

-“An excellent response time” is forthcoming in the short story anthology Crush: an anthology of love stories Midnightsun Publishing.
+“An excellent response time” was published in the short story anthology Crush: an anthology of love stories Midnightsun Publishing 2017.

 I’m currently working on a collection of short stories provisionally titled The Application of Pressure for which Arts SA generously awarded me a Project Grant in 2016.